 Because even back then, more laws didn’t stop bad people from doing bad things.

-What makes this deterrent so funny, the price has never gone up, and $200 has become attainable to a much larger number of people.
+What makes this deterrent so funny is that the price has never gone up, and $200 has become attainable to many people.
 Now, it’s the confusing legal jargon and complex forms that act as your deterrent.
-But don’t let that confuse you, you still have to pay the $200 tax stamp before building your SBR.
+But don’t let that confuse you; you still have to pay the $200 tax stamp before building your SBR.

 How to Legally Build a Short-Barreled Rifle

 So, how do you go about building a SBR legally?
 First, we start with the laws, which I covered in a prior blog post.
 You can go back and read it, but I’ll do a very quick recap because most of you are probably too lazy to go looking (hint the link is down a few lines).

 And please, don’t get your panties in a bunch when you think something was left out—it’s probably covered in one of the other SBR blogs I’ve written and in much greater detail (probably in one of the links listed below).

 - AR Pistol Laws and the ATF | Are They Making Pistol Braces Illegal?